-While doing a Capstone project, students will learn more about problems which they can solve to improve lives and make the world a better place.
+While doing a Capstone project, students will learn more about problems which they can solve to improve their lives and make the world a better place.
 Also, they learn many important skills including:

-- How to work as a team member? - How to clearly identify an issue? and how it is affecting (the user)?
+- How to work as a team member? - How to clearly identify an issue?
+And how is it affecting (the user)?